Graph Adapter of EEG Foundation Models for Parameter Efficient Fine Tuning: Experiments

 \subsection{Performance of EGA}

 To validate the effectiveness of the EGA, we compared the results of each downstream task against the baseline BENDR model.
-Figure \ref{fig:arch-compare} illustrates the architectural comparison of the models used for downstream tasks.
-The left side represents the baseline architecture, which consists of a trainable BENDR model followed by a Linear Aggregator.
-This architecture is identical to one of the models used in the original BENDR experiments for downstream tasks.

-On the right side, the architecture shows the proposed method, where the parameters of the pre-trained BENDR model are fixed, and the EGA is introduced.
+The architectures of the baseline and the proposed EGA are illustrated in Figure \ref{fig:arch}.
 In this configuration, the input includes time-series EEG data from 19 channels and a fully connected weighted EEG graph, where the distance between channels determines the weights.
 We adopt graph convolutional network (GCN), GraphSAGE, and Graph Attention Network (GAT) models as the EEG-GraphAdapter.

 Tables \ref{tb:mdd-result} and \ref{tb:tuab-result} compare models on the MDD and TUAB downstream tasks, respectively.
 The baseline performance, achieved through fine-tuning the BENDR model, is compared with the EGA utilizing GCN, GraphSAGE, and GAT (EGA-GCN, EGA-GraphSAGE, EGA-GAT, respectively).
 Since these downstream tasks have nearly balanced positive and negative samples, we compare the model performance with two metrics: F1-score and AUROC.
 The number in bold indicates the best performance for each metric, and the underlined values indicate the better performance than the baseline.